Renee Olstead: Career

 As a child actress, she made films and commercials from age eight onwards.
 From 2002 to 2006, she appeared in the TV sitcom Still Standing as middle sister Lauren Miller.
 Olstead was presented with the Young Artist Award for Best Performance in a TV Series (Comedy) - Supporting Young Actress for Still Standing in 2002.
 She also had a small part in the 2004 film 13 Going on 30.
 She co-starred in the ABC Family series The Secret Life of the American Teenager, about fifteen-year-old Amy Juergens's struggle through her unexpected pregnancy and how it affected her peers.
 Olstead played the character Madison Cooperstein, one of Amy's best friends.

 In 2004, Olstead released a self-titled album of jazz songs and pop standards for Warner Bros.
 Records to good reviews.
 Since her previous releases had limited distribution, this album was considered her official debut.
 She subsequently performed in Berlin during the Live 8 concert on July 2, 2005.

 Olstead also recorded with trumpeter Chris Botti on his 2005 album To Love Again: The Duets and appeared on the 2006 DVD Chris Botti Live with Orchestra and Special Guests.
-Her singing style is influenced by such great jazz vocalists as Ella Fitzgerald and Sarah Vaughan.
+Her singing style is influenced by jazz vocalists Ella Fitzgerald and Sarah Vaughan.
 Reportedly, her musical talent was discovered by composer David Foster, who produced her 2004 album.
 She later performed with him on The Oprah Winfrey Show.

 A follow-up album entitled Skylark, also produced by Foster, was originally announced for release in 2005, but it was subsequently pushed back several times, with release dates in the summer of 2006 and early 2007 being mentioned on online retailers such as Amazon.com.
 It was then scheduled for a June 2008 release, but was delayed once again.
 It was finally released on January 27, 2009, nearly four years after it was originally announced.

 Olstead most recently starred as Kaitlan in the 2013 supernatural thriller The Midnight Game and as Jess Felton in the 2014 technology-themed thriller film Unfriended.

-On November 30, 2020, Renee announced that she was launching an Onlyfans page.
+On November 30, 2020, she announced that she was launching an OnlyFans page.
 Her introductory subscription fee was set at $9.99 per month.
-She was the Penthouse (magazine) Pet of the Month in January 2023.
+She was the Penthouse Pet of the Month in January 2023 and the 2024 Penthouse Pet of the Year.
+Since April 12, 2023 she is an associate marriage and family therapist specializing in sex therapy.
+She is a sex therapist for the adult industry mental health support network Pineapple Support.